FAQs and Guides

 4. Published European patent applications can also be opted out but any that become a UP after grant will automatically fall within the exclusive jurisdiction of the UPC.

-5. The opt-out can be exercised up to the end of the transitional period (01 June 2030 at the earliest).
+5. The opt-out can be exercised until one month before the end of the transitional period (see below).

 6. It is possible to withdraw an opt-out from the UPC but this can only be done once.
-It is not possible to opt back out again, and withdrawal of an opt-out will not be possible if the patent has been litigated before a national court.
+It is not possible to opt back out again.

-7. All relevant conventional European patents in a ‘bundle’ must be opted out together: it is not possible to split up different national validations of relevant conventional European patents and take different decisions regarding the opt-out.
+8. All relevant conventional European patents in a “bundle” must be opted out together: it is not possible to split up different national validations of relevant conventional European patents and take different decisions regarding the opt-out.

-8. The opt-out can only be exercised by the true proprietor or applicant (see below).
+9. The opt-out can only be exercised by the true proprietor or applicant (see below).
 If there is more than one, all proprietors must agree.
+This was confirmed by the Court of Appeal in Neo Wireless GmbH & Co KG v Toyota Motor Europe (UPC_CoA_79/2024).
 A declaration must be filed to confirm that the application is made by the person entitled to opt out, and on behalf of all relevant proprietors.
 If the declaration proves to be false or inaccurate, the opt-out will be invalid.

 Transitional period